Model Rocket Club, Section #139

 Our waiver for launches at Goddard Visitor Center has been renewed through June 6, 2015.
 We will continue with our normal launch schedule on the first Sunday of the month at 1 pm.
 Special thanks to John Hochheimer, Jennifer Ash-Poole, Jim Filler, and Ed Pearson for working with the FAA and TSA to get a waiver approved for our launches.
 With that waiver come new restrictions: flights are now limited to D impulse motors and 2000 feet altitude.

-Meetings are usually held on the first Saturday of the month, starting at 5:30 pm.
-Due to construction at College Park Airport, the location will be moving around.
-Please check the calendar page for the latest updated on location and time.
+Meetings are usually held on the first Saturday of each month, starting at 5:30 pm, at the College Park Airport.
 The first part of the meeting will be a building session or discussion.
 The business meeting will start around 7 pm, and will end around 9 pm.
 Any leftover items will get discussed over a late dinner at Ledo's.

 Club launches are held on the third Saturday of every month, weather permitting, at Old National Pike Park in Mt.
 Airy, Maryland.
 The field can support up to G-powered motors with the appropriate FAA waivers.
 Launch times vary throughout the year, so be sure to check the Calendar for details.
 Our launches are always open to non-club members who wish to fly.